-Cookbook of the Month, October 2017: Mastering My Mistakes in the Kitchen by Dana Cowin (+ a recipe for not-too-sweet granola)
+Cookbook Spotlight: Mastering My Mistakes in the Kitchen by Dana Cowin (+ a recipe for not-too-sweet granola)

 October finally brought a bit of cold(er) weather to southern California, a welcome change that made me want to turn on the oven and start experimenting.
 A September heat wave is not uncommon around these parts, so the beginning of fall often means a very antsy time for me.
 The season leaves me waiting for that perfectly crisp day-- a day for bread baking, soup stirring, and granola making.
 I know it's ridiculous to complain about warm weather, but we all love a good day where we can cozy up to a fire, drink some tea, and get a good indoor project going.

 And this leads me to a project I've had on my mind for awhile-- working my way to the perfect homemade granola recipe.
 I've tried countless granolas in every city where they happen to cross my path.
 I've tried the house-made granolas from high-end bakeries and local coffee shops, farmers' market granolas, and my fair share of grocery store versions.
 I've tried the too-sweet varieties, the ones that are overloaded with coconut, the freshest, the stalest, and everything in between.
 I have stuffed souvenir bags of granola into already-overflowing luggage for the purposes of my research.
 I have learned that what makes a good granola is a highly personal question.
 For me, the perfect granola is more salty and savory than sweet.
 I tend to favor the nuttier, oat heavy granolas versus cereal heavy varieties.
 And I'm a big fan of crunch over chew.
 Whatever you like, I suggest finding a good base granola recipe to work with and then adjusting it to your own preferences.